British Rail HS4000

-HS4000 Kestrel was a prototype high-powered mainline diesel locomotive that was built in 1967 by Brush Traction, Loughborough, as a technology demonstrator for potential future British Rail and export orders.
+HS4000 Kestrel was a one-off prototype high-powered mainline diesel locomotive that was built in 1967 by Brush Traction, Loughborough, as a technology demonstrator for potential future British Rail and export orders.
 The locomotive number is a combination of the initials of Hawker Siddeley (the owners of Brush Traction) and the power rating of its Sulzer diesel engine (4,000 hp), making it the most powerful locomotive built by the company.

 It was of Co-Co wheel arrangement and was fitted with a Sulzer 16LVA24 engine rated at 4000 hp providing a maximum speed of 110 mi/h (Note: Sustained maximum speed, based on the traction motor gearing) and weighed 133 tonnes.
 It was painted in a livery of yellow ochre with a broad chocolate-brown band around the lower bodyside separated by a thin white line running around the body.

 Background and design

 In the mid-1960s British rail produced specifications for type 5 locomotives weighing less than 126 tonnes with more than 3000 hp of power for both passenger and freight working.
 Brush Electric Engineering Ltd. (Brush Traction) in association with Sulzer Brothers Ltd. responded with a 4000 hp locomotive for British Rail's appraisal.
 The body, exterior details, control console, and colours were designed by E.G. M. Wilkes of "Wilkes & Ward" (later Wilkes & Ashmore, industrial design firm based on Horsham, West Sussex).
 The design principle was that a single engine would require less maintenance than twin-engined vehicles, and that the very high power would mean that double heading for freight trains would be unnecessary.